caioniehues/obsidian-money-manager/README.md

 - **📈 Detailed Reports:** Analyze your spending by category, visualize your cash flow, and watch your net worth evolve over time with beautiful, interactive charts.
 - **🔮 Future Projections:** See a 30-day projection of your balance based on upcoming recurring payments.
 - **🏆 Gamification:** Stay engaged with your finances by earning Nexus Score points and unlocking achievements for good financial habits.
+- **🎨 Modular CSS Layout (MCL):** Enhanced visual experience with customizable card layouts, animations, and responsive design patterns that seamlessly integrate with any Obsidian theme.

 ## 🚀 Getting Started